 There are over 20 clubs in Montgomery County.
 Contact the 4-H Office for a list of clubs and their contact/meeting information.
 Each club has its own ‘personality’ so we suggest that you visit a few of them before you decide which club you would like to join.
 The Montgomery County 4-H Handbook states that you can only change 4-H clubs once a year between June 1 to October 1 so when you join a club, be sure that it is the one you want to stick with until the next 4-H year.
 Once you decide which club you would like to join, you enroll with that club.

 1. Returning members: Log in to 4-H Connect to update your member profiles.

 Note: All returning members will already have a profile.
 Do not create a new profile!
 Duplicates will be deleted.
 If you need your family’s log in information, please contact the 4-H Office at 936-539-7823.

 New members: Create a new family profile and a member profile for each youth and adult member enrolling.

-3. In addition to the state 4-H required participation fee, we collect the insurance and newsletter fees on the county level.
+3. In addition to the state 4-H required participation fee of $20 per member before October 31 and $25 after October 31, we collect the insurance and newsletter fees on the county level.
 The supplemental insurance fee is $1 per member per year.
 The newsletter costs $5 per famiy per year, and is optional.
 The newsletter is a great way to stay current on 4-H news and events.
 It is also posted on this website.
 These fees will be collected at your club meeting.